Enovale/matrix-url-previewer-bot/Readme.md

 ## Limitations

-1. Matrix-URL-Previewer-Bot cannot preview images yet.
+1. Matrix-URL-Previewer-Bot can’t preview images yet.

    This is because Matrix doesn’t yet support mixing images and text in a single encrypted message.